forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/salesforce-graph-engine/working-with-sfge.md

 * To avoid large IF/ELSE-IF/ELSE conditional trees, simplify your code, which helps bring down the number of paths created.

 #### Set complexity-handling-limit Using`--pathexplimit` Parameter
 Heap space allocated for a `scanner:run:dfa` execution also dictates how much complexity Graph Engine can handle.
-If you ran our recommended steps earlier, grab the path expansion limit that you looked up earlier.
+If you ran our recommended steps earlier, grab the path expansion limit that you looked up.

 Override your path expansion limit using the `--pathexplimit` parameter.
 Or remove the limit by passing in this value as -1.

-Refer to the `OutOfMemory Error` section in the [FAQ](./en/v3.x/faq/#out-of-memory-error) to find more information about path expansion limits.
+To find more information about path expansion limits, refer to the `OutOfMemory Error` section in the [FAQ](./en/v3.x/faq/#out-of-memory-error).

 ## Limitations of Salesforce Graph Engine